kelindar/binary/README.md

 # Generic and Fast Binary Serializer for Go

 This repository contains a fast binary packer for Golang, this allows to encode/decode arbtitrary golang data structures of variable size.
+[Documentation](https://godoc.org/github.com/Kelindar/binary) can be found on [https://godoc.org/github.com/Kelindar/binary](https://godoc.org/github.com/Kelindar/binary).

 This package extends support to arbitrary, variable-sized values by prefixing these values with their varint-encoded size, recursively.
 This was originally inspired by Alec Thomas's binary package, but I've reworked the serialization format and improved the performance and size.
 Here's a few notable features/goals of this `binary` package:
  * Zero-allocation encoding.
 I'm hoping to make the encoding to be as fast as possible, simply writing binary to the `io.Writer` without unncessary allocations.